ContextLogic Inc. (WISH) stock is likely to drive top-line growth

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 3.40 percent of ContextLogic Inc. shares are owned by insiders, and 92.80 percent are held by financial institutions.
-Shah Devang, the General Counsel and Secretary at ContextLogic Inc. (WISH) has sold 15,083 shares of firm on Jun 29 at a price of $14.20 against the total amount of $0.21 million.
-In another inside trade, Szulczewski Piotr, Founder and CEO of ContextLogic Inc. (NASDAQ:WISH) sold 76,748 shares of the firm on Jun 17 for a total worth of $0.86 million at a price of $11.15.
-An inside trade which took place on Jun 17, General Counsel and Secretary of ContextLogic Inc. Shah Devang sold 10,469 shares of firm against total price of $0.12 million at the cost of $11.15 per share.
+Just Brett, the Chief Accounting Officer at ContextLogic Inc. (WISH) has sold 1,000 shares of firm on Jul 13 at a price of $10.69 against the total amount of $10690.0.
+In another inside trade, Shah Devang, General Counsel and Secretary of ContextLogic Inc. (NASDAQ:WISH) sold 15,083 shares of the firm on Jun 29 for a total worth of $0.21 million at a price of $14.20.
+An inside trade which took place on Jun 17, Founder and CEO of ContextLogic Inc. Szulczewski Piotr sold 76,748 shares of firm against total price of $0.86 million at the cost of $11.15 per share.